SlashBots/secretsource/README.md

 * In Github go to ▷ Actions > Windows (Google Remote Desktop) > Run Workflow
 * Paste the Windows (PowerShell) code and run workflow.
 * Wait 2-3 minutes and go https://remotedesktop.google.com/access If everything worked good you will see your computer there.
-* Login the Computer, Name CapciRDP PW 666666
+* Login the Computer, Name CapciRDP PW 666666 ( You can change name, password If you want. )

 ## Original Author: